Last Updated on: 21st October 2022, 12:36 am

-Most beginner backyarders consider that the smoking process is done after taking the brisket out of the smoker.
+Most newbie backyarders assume that the procedure for smoking is done after pulling the brisket out of the smoker

 But to their surprise, there is still one last step involved to make sure your effort to quit smoking pays off.